ashwin-M-D/DM-Gym/README.md

      ![Reward Function for Clustering-v0](./images/clustering_v0.png)

+     This is a poor performing environment.

    - Clustering-v1: Reward function is based on both the distance and also the db-index.

      ![Reward Function for Clustering-v0](./images/clustering_v1.png)

+     This performs better than clustering-v0.
+However, it is suggested to use one of the other 2 clustering environments.

-   - Clustering-v2: Uses a different reward system which is either -1 or 1 at each step.
+   - Clustering-v2: Uses a different reward system which is either p-1 or p at each step.
 Based on the paper "A Reinforcement Learning Approach to Online Clustering" [1].
+Please use a low gamma value with this environment for optimal results.

+   - Clustering-v3: This has the best performance among all the clustering environments.
+It converts the problem into a classification problem internally.
+However, to showcase true capabilities of RL, this should not be used.
+Use a low gamma value with this environment.

 ### Environments planned for the future